JieLuoybfq/Polarization/README.md

 test_prolate_mod.geom contains the modified shape;

-test_prolatemod.out contains information about the modification and checks that the shape actually follows the desired density distribution.
+test_prolate_mod.out contains information about the modification and checks that the shape actually follows the desired density distribution.